 Mini splits are an excellent air conditioner.
 They are widely used in homes and buildings around the world.

 However, installing a mini split in an RV is very challenging.
 A lot of modification work is needed.
-However, there are many resources out there which you can refer and follow.
+However, there are many resources out there that you can refer to and follow.

 Here, I’ve covered the basics of mini splits and the selection guide specifically for RVs.
 In most cases, a 110-120V 12000 BTU mini split is the best for an RV.

 If you need me to help with your HVAC system, consider my Email Consultation service.